r-universe-org/build-wasm/README.md

 # Minimal wasm build image

-Simplified docker image to cross-compile R source packages into webassembly.
+Docker image to build R packages for webassembly.

 ## How to use